 Hurts, meanwhile, posted 293 total yards and three touchdowns (two passing, one rushing) for Philadelphia.
 He completed 77.3% (17/22) of his passes.

-It’s clear both men have legitimate cases for the award.
-But to Chad Johnson — who also chimed in on Sweat’s comments — there was only one worthy candidate.
+It’s clear both men have numbers good enough to make a legitimate pitch for the award.
+But for Chad Johnson — who also chimed in on Sweat’s comments — there was only one worthy candidate.

 Johnson praised Sweat and the Eagles’ defense, saying they “gave Mahomes hell” and “beat the offensive line up so bad, I felt bad for Mahomes.”